jfree/jfreepdf/README.md

 Include
 -------
-JFreePDF is published to the Central Repository.
+JFreePDF is (will be) published to the Central Repository.
 You can include it in your projects with the following dependency:

     <dependency>
         <groupId>org.jfree</groupId>